DecisionsDev/decisions-on-kafka/Readme.md

 ## Scenario Running

-According to the scenario we'll use several Client Applications sending one or many payload to several Decision Services. the Client Application is a JSE Application that sends a payload with information about the borrower and the loan Request, and waits for the approval or a reject of his loan request.
+According to the scenario we'll use several Client Applications sending one or many payload to several Decision Services. the Client Application is a JSE Application that sends a payload with information about the borrower and the loan request, and waits for the approval or a reject of his loan request.
 The Decision Service is a JSE ODM execution server in-memory persistence application, which executes the payload against ODM loan validation sample ruleset and returns a result (approved or rejected) to the JSE Client Application.

-* Client Application command structure :
+* Client Application command structure:
 ```
 $ mvn exec:java -Dexec.mainClass="odm.ds.kafka.odmjse.clientapp.ClientApplication" -Dexec.args="
 <JsonPayload> <Kafka server url> <topic for requests> <topic for replies> <number of message>"